wagtail/bakerydemo/readme.md

 ### Ownership of demo content

 All content in the demo is public domain.
-Textual content in this project is either sourced from Wikipedia or is lorem ipsum.
+Textual content in this project is either sourced from Wikimedia (Wikipedia for blog posts, [Wikibooks for recipes](https://en.wikibooks.org/wiki/Cookbook:Table_of_Contents)) or is lorem ipsum.
 All images are from either Wikimedia Commons or other copyright-free sources.